ahmetb/kubectl-foreach/README.md

 Usage:
     kubectl allctx [OPTIONS] [PATTERN]... -- [KUBECTL_ARGS...]

-Patterns can be used to match contexts in kubeconfig:
+Patterns can be used to match context names from kubeconfig:
       (empty): matches all contexts
       PATTERN: matches context with exact name
     /PATTERN/: matches context with regular expression